Which route is best for you

 For those who like a more demanding mountain climb, there is the option of the remote North Face or Umbwe routes.
 North Face is best combined with a western approach route – Shira or Lemosho – then the trail contours round to the northern circuit and a completely new ascent up the crater side on the north of the Kilimanjaro massif.
 Umbwe route is only recommended if booked together with Mt Meru or another peak because it involves a very fast ascent up Great Barranco to connect with the main routes that follow Barafu ridge to the summit – without pre-acclimatisation the ascent is simply too rapid to be considered safe.

-The Northern Circuit Climb is the longest route up Kilimanjaro, and among the least travelled.
+The Northern Circuit Climb is the longest route on Kilimanjaro, and among the least travelled.
 Starting on one of the western approach routes (Lemosho or Shira), it offers the intrepid trekker the chance to see the entire northern flank as well as the southern, south-western and eastern faces of the mountain.
 The northern sector does introduce an element of risk by taking you to the more remote parts of the mountain, from where rescue can take longer.
 So plan this expedition well and only go with an experienced support team.

 Finally and most importantly, you must allow yourself sufficient time to acclimatise to the altitude.
 See our acclimatisation notes for guidance.